Cincinnati Reckless Driving Attorney

-Reckless driving or operation is also known under the Ohio Revised Code (ORC 4511.20) as Operation in willful or wanton disregard of the safety of persons or property.
-This offense is defined as anyone who operates a motor vehicle, trackless trolley, or streetcar on any street, road or highway in a purposeful and intentional manner that is harmful or destructive of the well being of other individuals or property.
+The offense of Reckless driving covers anyone who operates a motor vehicle, trackless trolley, or streetcar on any street, road, or highway in a way that’s purposefully and intentionally harmful or destructive to the well-being of individuals or property.

 - Passing a stopped school bus